Ghostscypher/php-mpesa/specifications.md

     // Constructor, initialize this with json response string,
-    // You can parse this to produce key value pairs MpesaResponse(response: string);
+    // You can parse this to produce key value pairs
+    // Both response body and response headers are expected to be JSON
+    // string, it is important that they are passed in this format
+    // for the sake of uniformity across different languages MpesaResponse(response_body: string, response_headers: string, status_code: int);

     // Returns the original json response as string
     // the user can parse this if necessary public string getJSONString();

-    // Returns a specific key in the json response
-    // You can use recursive walk to find the key
-    // even more efficiently, cache the results of the walk
-    // for direct access, the data returned might be of any type including
-    // another response
-    public any get(key: string);
+    // Return the headers as JSON string public string getHeadersJSONString();

 }